 Overnight Financing Fees

 Also known as swap rates, these fees are charged when you hold a CFD position overnight.
 The cost depends on the direction of your trade (long or short) and the interest rate differential between the currencies in the pair you are trading.
-These fees can add up if you hold positions for extended periods, so it’s important to factor them into your trading strategy.
+If you hold positions for extended periods, these fees can add up, so it’s important to factor them into your trading strategy.

 Inactivity Fees